 NOTE: other delivery options exist and are considered on an individual patient basis.

 For best results, your hormone levels should be monitored by blood, urine, or saliva, to ensure they reach a target level that corresponds to the reference ranges for healthy young people.
-Unfortunately, this monitoring is yet another factor that adds rather than detracts from the complexity of HRT.
+Unfortunately, this monitoring is yet another factor that adds rather than detracts from the complexity of hormone replacement therapy for women and men.

 Recent research indicates that if you apply topical (transdermal) progesterone, saliva testing will register approximately 10-fold greater compared to whole blood serum testing, and capillary blood levels are approximately 100-fold greater than what you find in whole blood.